Magsers/ict2_moviesApp_assignment/README.md

-# TMDB - ICT Skills 2
+# ICT Skills 2 Assignment.

-# Margaret McCarthy
-# ICT2 Skills Assignment - Higher Diploma in Computer Science 2021

 ## Name
-TMDB - ICT Skills 2
+Margaret McCarthy

-## Description
+## Overview

 This project is a REACT application based on The Movies Database API https://developers.themoviedb.org/4/getting-started/authorization
 It uses the Material UI framework and Firebase Authentication.